Sarkozy summons Peugeot CEO over threatened plant

-PARIS French President Nicolas Sarkozy weighed in on PSA Peugeot Citroen's (PEUP.PA) industrial woes on Thursday, summoning Chief Executive Philippe Varin to the Elysee Palace and promising talks with unions and management over a threatened car plant.
+PARIS, April 12 French President Nicolas Sarkozy weighed in on PSA Peugeot Citroen's industrial woes on Thursday, summoning Chief Executive Philippe Varin to the Elysee Palace and promising talks with unions and management over a threatened car plant.

 The announcement came after unions organised a protest outside Sarkozy's campaign headquarters, 10 days before the start of presidential elections that Sarkozy is on course to lose to Socialist challenger Francois Hollande, according to opinion polls.